 SAARC country passport holders can receive a 30-day visa on arrival for free.

 It’s also possible to get a visa for Nepal at a Nepali embassy in your home country, to save time and a big hassle at the Kathmandu airport.

 Getting to Thamel, Kathmandu

-A prepaid taxi from the airport to hostels in Thamel, Kathmandu costs a standard 750 Nepali Rupees ($7.50 USD).
+A prepaid taxi from the airport to hostels in Thamel, Kathmandu costs 750 Nepali Rupees ($7.50 USD).
 At night, drivers may charge 100-200 rupees extra.

 Its possible to ask the driver to stop at an ATM on the way to Thamel if you didn’t get a chance to withdraw Nepali Rupees at the airport.
 Most drivers can speak conversational English.

-Many hostels in Thamal and Kathmandu will offer an airport pickup for a similar price.
+Many backpacker hostels in Thamel and Kathmandu will offer an airport pickup for a similar price.
 This may be a good option if arriving at night, because drivers unfamiliar with your accommodation’s location may have a hard time navigating Thamel’s alleyways in the dark.

-I recommend staying in Thamel or just outside of Thamel in Kathmandu.
+I recommend backpackers stay in Thamel or just outside of Thamel in Kathmandu.
 You’ll be close to all the amenities you’ll need there, and it’s a beautiful place to stay with prayer flags adorning shop entryways and draped across the alleyways!

-There are endless hostels around Thamel where you can meet other people.
+Thamel has countless hostels where backpackers can meet other travelers.
 These are my top choices:

 - Shantipur – Dorms from $3, Privates for $8 per night.
 Shantipur has an amazing rooftop overlooking Thamel, Kathmandu.
 Their restaurant on-site has delicious Nepali and Western food options.